-A novel paradigm to explore basic ideas of personality and to integrate the field's grand theories
+A paradigm summarising basic ideas of personality and integrating field's grand theories

 What is it about?